The Mad Ones

 You know how every neighborhood has an eccentric?
 When I slipped my Harley up Richie’s drive on a wonderfully hot Saturday afternoon, he was sitting on his bed surrounded by clothes and boxes.

-It was one of those wacky Saturdays where the sight of Richie sleeping in would cause his father Ollie to turn purple and thrust a finger in Richie’s face: “Goddammit Richard, you'll be out of my house by six o’clock tonight, I GAR-UN-TEE!” and dump the contents of Richie’s bedroom into the drive.
+It was one of those wacky Saturdays where the sight of Richie sleeping in would cause his father Ollie to turn purple and dump the contents of Richie’s bedroom into the drive.
+“Goddammit Richard, you'll be out of my house by six o’clock tonight, I GAR-UN-TEE!”

 “Where’s Ollie?”
 I asked.